whily/yalo/README.md

 machine settings, make sure that Floppy is checked for Boot order.

-Assuming the VM name is `yalo`, go to the root directory of the source code, where script `run-virtualbox` is located.
-Run the script to start the emulator with debug window.
+Assuming the VM name is `yalo`, go to the root directory of the source code, where script `run-virtualbox` or `debug-virtualbox` is located.
+Run script `run-virtualbox` to start the emulator, or script `debug-virtualbox` to start the emulator with debug window.

 ## Software version